danncodin/DevLinks_Discover/README.md

 ## Licença

-Esse projeto está sob a licença MIT.
+Esse projeta está sob a licença MIT.